The animals who reside in zoos are Ambassadors for their species, and are inviting us to work together in a more spiritual way.

 The Elephants will be represented by Asian elephant Suki who is currently in residence at Point Defiance Zoo.
 Elephants are being slaughtered at an unprecedented rate by poachers—approximately 96 elephants are killed every day in Africa.

-We will be meeting with different species of Tigers at three zoos—even getting up close and personal with two at Cougar Mountain Zoo.
+We will be meeting with different species of Tigers at three zoos—even getting up close and personal with one or two at Cougar Mountain Zoo.
 These Animal Ambassadors represent a variety of endangered tiger species worldwide.

 Wolves are under attack.
 They are persecuted and misunderstood in almost every state in which they reside.
 With the removal of federal protections many wild packs are losing family members to hunters, and the loss of even one wolf has a huge impact on the ecosystem.
 All four zoos have wolf packs, including highly endangered Mexican red wolves.
 The wolves definitely want to meet with us to help co-create energetic shifts that benefits all.